Care Tips and Instructions

 - Keeping your carbon steel knife clean is essential.
 After using a knife always wipe it clean of dirt and other substances which may hold moisture.
 After that, apply a thin film of oil to the blade and the tang.

 - For kitchen knives I recommend coconut oil.
 Coconut oil has natural anti-bacterial properties which will help sanitize the knife in storage until you're ready to start cooking again.
-Sheath knives can take almost any oil, like vegetable oil, coconut oil, olive oil, mineral oil, etc. I like to use mineral oil because it doesn't go rancid like a vegetable oil.
-It's imperative to keep oil on the blades if they are going to be stored for long periods of time.
-Over time a patina will form on the steel.
+All other knives can be oiled with a 3 in 1 oil, or mineral oil.
+It's imperative to keep oil on high carbon steel blades if they are going to be stored for long periods of time.
+Eventually a patina will form on the steel.
 This is totally natural and gives the knife a hand made look.

-- After long use the wood on the knife handle will need to be cared for.
-Danish oil or boiled linseed oil are great to keep the wood protected.
+- After long use the wood on a knife handle will need to be cared for.
+Danish oil, boiled linseed oil, and even beeswax are great to keep the wood protected.
 Simply apply it to a rag and give the wood a few coats.

 - Metal bolsters should be cared for just like jewelry.

-- Leather conditioner can be put on the leather sheaths to keep them supple.
+- Leather conditioner can be applied to leather sheaths to keep them supple.
 Treat them like you would your favorite pair of leather shoes.

 - Keeping a knife sharp is safe!
 I recommend investing in a good quality leather strop.
 Stropping frequently will touch up the blade and prolong the life of the edge.
-If the blade gets too dull it will need to be re-sharpened on a high quality whet stone.
-Match the angle of the bevel that is already on the blade to get the most sharpness, this is usually around 20 degrees.
-Very carefully take a stroke on a high grit fine whet stone to test where the angle is.
+If the blade gets too dull it will need to be re-sharpened on a high quality whet stone or sharpening puck found here - https://www.hoffmanblacksmithing.com/aparrell/vbx8yl21v61c3ysww3wbo9p9kwgi7q.
+Match the angle of the bevel that is already on the blade for best results.
+This is usually around 20 degrees.
+Very carefully take a test stroke on the stone to test where the angle is.
 Once you find the angle proceed with sharpening.
 Do not use a low grit or medium grit aggressive stone unless the edge is badly damaged.

 - When washing kitchen knives it's important to wash them with care.
 Do not use a dishwasher or any cleaning chemicals harsh to the wood.
 Hand wash with soap and warm water.
 Dry soon after washing with a quick oiling and it's good to go!